 Explore The Picturesque Prague Christmas Markets

-Christmas in Prague would not be complete without the festive Christmas Markets – and those of the Old Town Square and Wenceslas Square give the famed Christmas Markets of German a run for their money.
+Christmas in Prague would not be complete without the festive Christmas Markets – and those of the Old Town Square and Wenceslas Square give the famed Christmas Markets of Germany a run for their money.
 Open everyday from the 2nd of December til 6th of January, including all the big holidays, there is really is no better place to experience the festive atmosphere of Prague in December.
 Browse the handicraft markets, partake in Christmas carols, indulge in delicious snacks and warm up with hot drinks.
-The Christmas Markets of Prague really are a winter wonderland but if the crowds at the main spots become a bit too much your can also look for the smaller (yet equally enjoyable) markets at Prague Castle, Havel’s Market, Kampa Island or on the Republic Square…or better yet, just visit them all!
+The Christmas Markets of Prague really are a winter wonderland.
+But if the crowds at the main spots become a bit too much you can also look for the smaller (yet equally enjoyable) markets at Prague Castle, Havel’s Market, Kampa Island or on the Republic Square…or better yet, just visit them all!

 Get The Best Hotel View In Prague and Designer Digs At Hotel Josef

 Wondering where to stay in Prague?
-Consider contrasting the historic beauty of Prague in December – or really any time of year – with a stay in the only design hotel in Prague, Hotel Josef.
-The antithesis of the old-world beauty of the Prague Old Town Square, Prague Castle or Charles Bridge, the Hotel Josef offers a modern-chic interior with plenty of instagrammable spots so your entire time in Prague is filled with beauty….And to truly indulge yourself you just have to book into once of their Premium Josef rooms with unparrellel views out over the UNESCO-listed Old Town of Prague so you can enjoy the sights of Prague day-or-night from the comfort of your own bed.
+Consider contrasting the historic beauty of Prague in December – or really any time of year – with a stay in the only designer hotel in Prague, Hotel Josef.
+The antithesis of the old-world beauty of the Prague Old Town Square, Prague Castle or Charles Bridge, the Hotel Josef offers a modern-chic interior with plenty of instagrammable spots so your entire time in Prague is filled with beauty….And to truly indulge yourself you just have to book into one of their Premium Josef rooms with unparalleled views out over the UNESCO-listed Old Town of Prague so you can enjoy the sights of Prague day-or-night from the comfort of your own bed.

 Watch The Nutcracker Ballet and Other World-Class Performances

-Just as stunning as watching the Opera in Vienna but at a much-cheaper price, Prague has a long musical traditional and when you visit in December you cannot pass on the opportunity for an evening of breath-taking orchestras, choirs and dance performances.
+Just as stunning as watching the Opera in Vienna but at a much-cheaper price, Prague has a long musical traditional and when you visit in December you cannot pass up the opportunity for an evening of breath-taking orchestras, choirs and dance performances.
 Tickets book out far in advance, especially for shows on and around Christmas Day, so you should plan ahead and consider shows at either the prestigious National Theatre of Prague, the Estates Theatre or Karlin Theatre.
 Prague in December means theatres are guaranteed to trot out the classic’s like Swan Lake and the Nutcracker Ballet but you can also find more modern performances of ballet and Opera by both Czech and foreign authors if you look hard enough.
-And even if the ballet is not quite your cup of tea, the neo-renaissance and rococo interiors put Prague’s theatres amongst the most beautiful theatres and opera buildings in Europe and are worth seeing in their own right.
+And even if the ballet is not quite your cup of tea, the Neo-Renaissance and Rococo interiors put Prague’s theatres amongst the most beautiful theatres and opera buildings in Europe and are worth seeing in their own right.
 There are many ticket re-seller sites for Prague events but in most cases you should do directly through the venue website to avoid paying any extra fees.

 Slow Down The Pace On A Relaxing Prague River Cruise

 Prague at Christmas can be rather hectic on-land so why not opt for a romantic Prague river cruise to take in all the top highlights of Prague from a different perspective as you cruise along the Vlatava River.
 With a full commentary along the way, the short cruises departing hourly offer the chance to take in the City of a Thousand Spires with a coffee in one hand and a camera in the other, no need to even get up.
-Don’t worry – there is full heating in winter, and air-conditioning in summer, plus an on-board bar is you need any help getting in the festive spirit!
+Don’t worry – there is full heating in winter, and air-conditioning in summer, plus an on-board bar if you need any help getting in the festive spirit!